xetdata/xetcache/README.md

 # Usage

-If you are caching on XetHub, you need to run:
+*Optional* : to cache on XetHub, you need to run:
 ```
 import xetcache
 xetcache.set_xet_project([give a project name here])